BrewBlox/brewblox-documentation/docs/user/adding_spark.md

 Make sure no other Sparks are connected over USB while you're flashing your controller.
 :::

-In your BrewBlox directory (default: `./brewblox`), run these command:
+In your Brewblox directory (default: `./brewblox`), run these command:

 ```bash
 brewblox-ctl flash